Marvin Pierce: Early life

 Marvin Pierce was born on June 17, 1893, in Sharpsville, Pennsylvania, to Mabel Pierce (née Marvin; 1869–1955) and Scott Pierce (1866–1945).
 Scott Pierce was an insurance salesman in Dayton, Ohio.
 His ancestor Thomas Pierce (1618–1683), an early New England colonist, was also an ancestor of Franklin Pierce, the 14th President of the United States.

 Marvin attended Steele High School in Dayton.
 He was a 1916 graduate of Miami University, Oxford, Ohio, where he was a member of Beta Theta Pi fraternity, he was nicknamed "Monk" and was a stand-out athlete in football, basketball, baseball and tennis.
 He was inducted into Miami's Athletic Hall of Fame in 1972.
 He also received graduate degrees from MIT in civil engineering and from Harvard in architectural engineering.

 Career

 Pierce served as the president of McCall Corporation, the publisher of the popular women's magazines Redbook and McCall's.

 Personal life

+Marriage to Pauline Robinson

-Pierce's first marriage (August 1918) was to Pauline Robinson (1896–1949), who was born on 28 April 1896 to Ohio Supreme Court justice James E. Robinson and his wife Lula Dell Flickinger.
+Pierce's first marriage (August 1918) was to Pauline Robinson (1896–1949), who was born on 28 April 1896 to Ohio Supreme Court justice James E. Robinson and his wife Lula Dell Flickinger, and grew up in Marysville, Ohio.
 They had four children together: